UltraMessaging/lbmct/doc/Java_Userguide.md

 **Initialization**

-* Create a context object with the normal API:
+* Create a context object with the standard UM constructor [LBMContext](https://ultramessaging.github.io/currdoc/doc/JavaAPI/classcom_1_1latencybusters_1_1lbm_1_1LBMContext.html#ad6173b302534ee9011ce56897a6952ac).
-[LBMContext](https://ultramessaging.github.io/currdoc/doc/JavaAPI/classcom_1_1latencybusters_1_1lbm_1_1LBMContext.html#ad6173b302534ee9011ce56897a6952ac).

-* Create a CT object with the constructor:
+* Create a CT object with the constructor [LbmCt](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCt.html#a4f632556d3bc12700fff65cc260bf4f5).
-[LbmCt](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCt.html#a4f632556d3bc12700fff65cc260bf4f5).
 This only creates the object.
-It still needs to be initialized, which is done with the method:
+It still needs to be initialized, which is done with the method [LbmCt.start](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCt.html#a7e3e89cbf93427d5d7595207a4424574).
-[LbmCt.start](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCt.html#a7e3e89cbf93427d5d7595207a4424574).
 This CT object is associated with a context and should be thought of as analogous to a context.
 For example, most applications have only one CT object which can host any number of CT Sources and CT Receivers.

-* Create a CT Source object with the constructor:
+* Create a CT Source object with the constructor [LbmCtSrc](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#aa1acb15c5da336056f614342a8b731e0).
-[LbmCtSrc](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#aa1acb15c5da336056f614342a8b731e0).
 This only creates the object.
-It still needs to be initialized, which is done with the method:
+It still needs to be initialized, which is done with the method [LbmCtSrc.start](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#a7f81963b12b3122f03ee3e2675b362d0).
-[LbmCtSrc.start](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#a7f81963b12b3122f03ee3e2675b362d0).
-Note that the normal source APIs involve allocating a source topic, and then creating the source object.
+Note that the normal UM source APIs involve allocating a source topic, and then creating the source object.
 The CT API combines those two operations into a single API.
 Also, the publisher provides two application callback functions that the CT Source executes as connections are established and closed.

-* Get the underlying UM Source object with the method:
+* Get the underlying UM Source object with the method [LbmCtSrc.getUmSrc](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#a5338bd2f7377d9190c6b0e18c9117524).
-[LbmCtSrc.getUmSrc](https://ultramessaging.github.io/lbmct/doc/java/classcom_1_1latencybusters_1_1lbmct_1_1LbmCtSrc.html#a5338bd2f7377d9190c6b0e18c9117524).

 * Optionally wait for a connection to be created.